 IMPORTANT NOTES

-- You MUST confirm and obtain any visa requirements prior to the booking.
+- You MUST confirm and obtain any visa requirements before the booking.
 All visa requirements are the sole responsibility of the traveler.
-A current valid passport is required on the day of travel.
+A current, valid passport is required on the day of travel.

 - Gratuities are not included in the price (not mandatory, but encouraged)

-- Please note that VICTOR TOURS doesn’t guarantee the entrance of the church/cathedral due to sudden closure (mass, wedding, etc)
+- Please note that VICTOR TOURS doesn’t guarantee the entrance to the church/cathedral due to sudden closure (mass, wedding, etc)

 - Please note that VICTOR TOURS doesn’t guarantee the timing due to weather and traffic